bookofproofs/bookofproofs.github.io/_sources/history/19th-century/brasseur.md

 6. Developed an equation of motion which became known as d'Alembert's Principle.
 7. Published “Theorie des fonctionelles”, which studied the equations of lines, surfaces, and their properties.

 Born 21 June 1802, Esch-sur-Alzette, French Empire (now Luxembourg).
-Died 13 May1868, Liège, Belgium.
+Died 13 May 1868, Liège, Belgium.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Brasseur/)